alyssaturner/docs/src/content/faq/wholesale/creating-account.md

 ## Wholesale Account Overview

-A Wholesale account will help you get preferred or bulk pricing, volume discounts and other exciting offers through our bulk purchasing portal called the Particle Wholesale store.
+A Wholesale account will help you get preferred or bulk pricing, volume discounts and other exciting offers through our bulk purchasing portal called the Particle Wholesale Store.
 Learn more [here](https://wholesale.particle.io).

 ## Wholesale Account Application